eduvpn/documentation/README.md

 aware of this fact and thus need to also obtain the CRL periodically.
 This is a bit of a nightmare as the CRL needs to be downloaded regularly by all the clients.
 One of the potential solutions for this is use short lived server certificates that last e.g. one day.
-This is highly cumbersome.
+This is cumbersome.

-Probably the easiest is to do nothing and hope that the MITM that wants to attack users is not the same as the one who obtained the private key from the VPN server.
+The only real solution is to revoke all client configurations and restart from scratch.

 **UNSOLVED PROBLEM**